krimtonz/kz/BUILDING.md

 ## Patching
-In order to build a ROM that will work on the Wii U VC or N64, and standard N64 Emulators, run `gru build/makerom.lua /patch/to/vanilla/rom.z64 lite`, in order to build a full kz version rom run `gru builld/makerom.lua /path/to/vanilla/rom.z64` Note: this rom will only work on a modified [Project64](https://github.com/krimtonz/project64).
-To build a Wii VC Wad which contains the full version of kz, run `gru build/makewad.lua /path/to/vanilla/wad.wad`  The patching scripts will run the building process, so you can skip the building process if you plan on patching.
+In order to build a ROM that will work on the Wii U VC or N64, and standard N64 Emulators, run `build/makerom-lite /patch/to/vanilla/rom.z64`, in order to build a full kz version rom run `builld/makerom /path/to/vanilla/rom.z64` Note: this rom will only work on a modified [Project64](https://github.com/krimtonz/project64).
+To build a Wii VC Wad which contains the full version of kz, run `build/makewad /path/to/vanilla/wad.wad`  The patching scripts will run the building process, so you can skip the building process if you plan on patching.